tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 - Iterators are the present.
 We should support generic programming, whether it is done in terms of pointers, a particular iterator, or an iterator type specified as a template parameter.
-- Transcoding cannot be a black box; sometimes you need to be able to find where there is a break in the encoding, or to detect whether a sequence has any broken encodings in it.
-We should provide utility functions that let users investigate these states.
 - A null-terminated string should not be treated as a special case.
 The ubiquity of such strings means that they should be treated as first-class strings.